peterjc/thapbi-pict/docs/database.rst

-- NCBI *Peronosporales* (including *Phytophthora*) at genus level, using the ``thapbi_pict ncbi-import`` command with ``-g`` or ``--genus``. i.e. We discard the author provided species information as we found too many were misclassified, keeping only the status genus.
+- NCBI *Peronosporales* (including *Phytophthora*) at genus level, using the ``thapbi_pict ncbi-import`` command with ``-g`` or ``--genus``. i.e. We discard the author provided species information as we found too many were misclassified, keeping only the stated genus.
 - Observed ITS1 sequences from single isolate positive controls run on a MiSeq plate, using the ``thapbi_pict seq-import`` command.
 - Four G-BLOCK synthetic controls in a FASTA file, imported using the